eclipseisoffline/customtimecycle/README.md

 - The *game time* counter:
   - Is incremented by 1 every server tick, and never resets.
-  - Counts the amount of ticks that have happened in the dimension.
+  - Counts the amount of ticks that have passed in the dimension.
   - Can be read in-game by using the vanilla `/time query gametime` command.
 - The *day time* counter:
   - Is incremented by 1 every server tick, and is set back to 0 when it reaches 24000.